sterlingrules/css-framework/README.md

   * For text elements use `.negative` `<span class="negative">-0.89%</span>`

 ## 2. Typography
 Our global default font-size is 14px, with a line-height of 20px. `<p>` tags receive a margin top and bottom of 5px and 15px respectively.
+(Fonts are in em's, however these are their approximate pixel sizes)
 * `h1` or `.gigantic`: font-size 28px, line-height 21px
 * `h2` or `.huge`: font-size 24px, line-height 25.2px
 * `h3` or `.bigger`: font-size 18px